BRAIN-Lab-AI/Zero-Shot-Multi-Organ-Segmentation-with-Vision-Transformers-in-Medical-Imaging/README.md

 A robust, zero-shot method offers a key advantage: generalization across diverse clinical sites with varying imaging protocols without requiring retraining.
 Furthermore, by incorporating calibration and uncertainty estimation, the pipeline supports a human-in-the-loop workflow by automatically flagging low-confidence slices for expert review, ensuring reliability in critical clinical decision-making.

 ## What is the paper trying to do, and what are you planning to do?
-What the paper does: The paper adapts a promptable ViT to medical imaging.
-Given a point or box, it produces a 2D mask per slice with strong class‑agnostic performance.
-The model is efficient to run and easy to steer.
-Key limitations are the reliance on user‑provided or simulated prompts, limited use of 3D context in slice‑wise decoding, and reduced reliability on thin/branching structures and small organs.

-What we will do: We will replicate the paper’s GitHub for inference and optionally fine‑tuning, and layer on three reproducible enhancements: (1) Automatic prompts via atlas‑guided search windows plus CT/MR heuristics (e.g., HU clipping, connected components, size/location filters) to eliminate manual boxes; (2) 2.5D input by stacking k neighboring slices as the 3 channels to inject local 3D context without architectural changes; (3) 3D assembly and refinement using inter‑slice tracking, morphological cleanup, and optional dense‑CRF/boundary smoothing to stabilize volumes and sharpen edges.
-Results plan:

-Quantitative: Dice, NSD, ASD (mm), 95HD (mm), Sensitivity, Specificity, Accuracy.
-We also report latency, memory, and robustness to prompt noise.

-Qualitative: overlay masks on slices, zoom‑ins at difficult borders, 3D surface renders, uncertainty maps, and a small failure gallery.

-We will not use labels to generate prompts.
-We will use labels only for evaluation.
+What the paper does:
+A. Summary of the Baseline Paper (What it does):

+Core Function: Adapts a promptable Vision Transformer (ViT) for medical image segmentation.

+Key Strength: Produces high-quality, class-agnostic 2D masks from simple user-provided prompts (points or bounding boxes).

+Primary Limitations:

+Relies on manual or simulated prompts, which is not scalable for full-volume segmentation.

+Processes each slice independently, leading to a lack of 3D consistency and slice-to-slice flickering.

+Shows reduced reliability on thin/branching structures and small organs due to the absence of topological constraints.

+What we will do:
+We will enhance this baseline into a complete zero-shot multi-organ segmentation pipeline through three key, reproducible enhancements:

+Enhancement 1: Automatic Prompt Generation

+Replace manual prompts with atlas-guided search windows to locate organs.

+Apply CT/MR-specific heuristics (e.g., HU thresholding, connected components analysis) to generate candidate bounding boxes or points.

+Implement label-free filtering based on size, location, and intensity consistency.

+Enhancement 2: Incorporation of 2.5D Context

+Stack k neighboring slices as input channels to the ViT encoder.

+Provide local volumetric cues to the model without changing the core architecture.

+Aim to improve boundary decisions and reduce inter-slice inconsistencies.

+Enhancement 3: 3D Assembly and Refinement

+Link 2D slice masks into coherent 3D volumes using inter-slice tracking (e.g., IoU-based).

+Apply post-processing refinement (e.g., morphological operations, boundary smoothing) to ensure anatomical plausibility and sharp edges.

+C. Evaluation Plan:

+Quantitative Metrics: Dice Similarity Coefficient (Dice), Normalized Surface Dice (NSD), Average Surface Distance (ASD), 95th percentile Hausdorff Distance (95HD).

+Qualitative Analysis: Mask overlays, 3D surface renderings, zoom-ins on complex boundaries, and visualizations of failure cases.

+Zero-Shot Protocol: A strict separation where no organ labels are used for training or prompt generation; labels are used exclusively for evaluation.

 # THE FOLLOWING IS SUPPOSED TO BE DONE LATER